Magnon equilibrium spin current in collinear antiferromagnets

 We propose an interference experiment schematically shown in Fig. (\ref{fig:fig4}) that should indirectly prove the existence of the magnon equilibrium spin current.
 There the blue square stands for a source and a sink of the spin polarized magnons.
-Then, equally spin-polarized magnons propagating in the different shoulders of the ring (shown by blue arrows) will acquire different phases $\propto e^{\pm i \pi \theta R/a}$, where $R$ is the radius of the ring and $a$ is the distance between neighbor lattice sites and $\theta$ is the Dzyaloshinskii-Moriya dimensionless parameter.
+Then, equally spin-polarized magnons propagating in the different shoulders of the ring (shown by blue arrows) will acquire different phases $\propto e^{\pm i \pi \theta R/a}$, where $R$ is the radius of the ring and $a$ is the distance between neighbor lattice sites and $\theta$ is the Dzyaloshinskii-Moriya interaction dimensionless parameter.
 Therefore, their interference at the sink will result in $\cos(2\pi \theta R/a )$ oscillation of the amplitude of the wave-function of the propagated magnons.
 This is essentially the Aharonov-Casher effect \cite{AharonovCasher} for magnons.
+We note that the Aharonov-Casher effect in the magnon Bose-Einstein condensates occurring in YIG has been theoretically discussed in \cite{Kouki2014}.

 We speculate that the magnon equilibirum spin current can be experimentally observed as a proximity induced spin density through the inverse spin Hall effect in a metal with strong spin-orbit coupling placed adjacently to the insulating antiferromagnet.
-Just make an insulating antiferromagnet-metal heterostructure and try to observe an excess of spin density in the vicinity of the interface in the metallic side.
-In addition, changing the direction of the external electric field applied to the antiferromagnet in accord with Fig. (\ref{fig:fig1}), would cause gradual changes in the induced spin density.
+Just make an insulating antiferromagnet-metal heterostructure, apply the electric field to the insulating antifferomagnet, and try to observe a gradient of spin density in the metal by observing a voltage drop.
+In addition, changing the direction of the external electric field applied to the antiferromagnet in accord with Fig. (\ref{fig:fig1}), would cause gradual changes in the induced spin density and voltage drop.
 Furthermore, it is interesting to explore the possibility of a reduction of the electric field and equivalently of the parameter $\theta$ as a result of the magnon equilibrium spin current.
 This would be the analog of the magnetic field suppression in the bulk of the superconductor of the first type.